AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 via locks but via eventual consistency, an Operation Log (oplog) and algorithms for "merging"/applying operations to our state reliably.

-For the opglog to make sense, it needs to follow some order.
+For the oplog to make sense, it needs to follow some order.
 Naively, one might consider using time - if event A happens earlier in time than event B then obviously `A < B`.
 The problem is that it is not actually that simple;
 you've probably noticed [clock drift], especially in offline devices such as a wristwatch.
 Even if we know that all our peers' clocks are correctly set (and no one is "cheating" by rewinding theirs to gain precedence!),